graphite-project/graphite-web/docs/config-carbon.rst

 They would all go into the same aggregation buffer and after 60 seconds the aggregate metric 'prod.applications.apache.all.requests' would be calculated by summing their values.

+Another common use pattern of ``carbon-aggregator`` is to aggregate several data points of the *same metric*.
+This could come in handy when you have got the same metric coming from several hosts, or when you are bound to send data more frequently than your shortest retention.

 whitelist and blacklist
 -----------------------